-I want to pause here and say that the information in Figures 4 and 5, including my notation and interpretation, are based off primarily two sources: Murchie and Lawson 2013; and Baker 2008.
-Any novice (remembering that we were all once novices) wading into the vast literature on chlorophyll fluorescence emission is immediately confronted with a befuddling array of notation and nomenclature.
-Worse yet, this notation often varies from source to source, making it difficult for the beginner to parse, let alone comprehend, its meaning.
+I want to pause here and say that the information in Figures 4 and 5, including my notation and interpretation, are based on primarily two sources: Murchie and Lawson 2013; and Baker 2008.
+Any novice (remembering that we were all once novices) wading into the vast literature on chlorophyll fluorescence emission is confronted by a strange if not befuddling of notation and nomenclature.
+Worse yet, this notation often changes from one source to another, making it difficult for the beginner to parse, let alone comprehend, its meaning.
 Baker 2008 attempted to bring some order to this unholy mess, but the result is, it’s still challenging.
-With this in mind, I’ll caution the reader that this is my best interpretation of the information I’ve garnered from the above two sources, and a few others like Maxwell and Johnson 2000; Kalaji et al. 2017; and Govindjee 2004.
+With this in mind, I’ll caution the reader that this is my best interpretation of the details of fluorescence emission from the above two sources, and a few others like Maxwell and Johnson 2000; Kalaji et al. 2017; and Govindjee 2004.
 The quote, “Oh what a tangled web we weave” attributed to Sir Walter Scott, applies here.
 Saying that, if the reader should detect errors or ambiguities in anything that I’ve written, please reach out to me via email.
 This is a blog, not a peer-reviewed article.

 Following the principle that strong pedagogy is best administered in homeopathic doses, I conclude this brief foray into the captivating field of plant fluorescence.
-It’s been some time in the works, so it feels good to finally let if fly.
+It’s been some time in the works, so it feels good to finally publish it.
 Don’t worry, there’s more!
-In the next round I’ll share some intriguing maize plant emission data we collected with the MultispeQ PAM fluorometer in 2018, to whet your appetite.
+In the next round, I’ll share some intriguing maize plant emission data we collected with the MultispeQ PAM fluorometer in 2018, to whet your appetite.

 In the meantime, shower your plants with gentle husbandry.
 You never know what you might hear back.